Urifg/Urifg/README.md

 ## 👋 Hi, I’m Uriel Fernández

-Software Engineer based in 🇪🇸 Spain
+Software Engineer and Team Lead based in 🇪🇸 Spain

 I’m not a great programmer — yet — but I’m fully committed to becoming one, and I love the process.
 I’d rather struggle while improving than never try at all.